sandeep-1010-cool/NTT_DATA/Openshift/03_Openshift_Sandbox_Labs.md

 ✅ MISSION COMPLETE - Quest 4: Hacker Shield

 🛡️ SECURITY AUDIT:
-- SCC Created: [my-scc]
+- Available SCCs: [list found]
 - Service Account: [secure-sa]
 - Pod Status: [running/error]
-- Security Context: [non-root user]
+- Security Context: [non-root user verified]
-- Deployment Success: [yes/no]
+- Permission Errors: [any encountered]

 🎯 NEXT STEPS:
 [What you want to explore next]
 ```

 ### 🏅 **Success Criteria**:
-- ✅ Successfully created custom SCC
+- ✅ Explored available SCCs (read-only)
-- ✅ Created and configured service account
+- ✅ Created service account successfully
-- ✅ Deployed app with secure context
+- ✅ Deployed app with security context
-- ✅ Pod is running with non-root user
+- ✅ Verified non-root user execution
 - ✅ Posted mission report with findings

 ### 🎁 **Bonus Challenge**:
-- **+50 XP** if you can explain why the SCC is needed
+- **+50 XP** if you can explain why `runAsNonRoot: true` is important
 - **+25 XP** if you test the app and verify it's accessible
+- **+25 XP** if you identify which SCC your pod is using

+### 🛠 **Pro Tips**:
+- Use `oc describe pod secure-app` to see which SCC is applied
+- Check `oc get scc` to see available security policies
+- If you get permission errors, they're expected in sandbox
+- Focus on app-level security practices you can control

 ---